gvwilson/sensibleadventures/short-stories/arecibo.md

 I may be able to show you the slow wanderer we have found beyond Saturn."

 The scholar scowls.
-"I would learn as much from the beasts of the forest.
+"You speak nonsense.
 Come!"
 He snaps his fingers at the guard and stalks away like an affronted cat.

 The young astrologer turns to the foreigner.
-"Being invited to the emperor's court is quite an honor," he ventures cautiously.
+"Being invited to the emperor's court is a great honor," he ventures cautiously.
 "There are many fine scholars there with whom you could converse."